 Asking for help

-If you've got a question or problem, please ask for help as soon as you need it because there’s lots of support available and people to contact for advice.
+If you've got a question or problem, please ask for help as soon as you need it.
+There’s lots of support available and people you can contact for advice.

 It's normal that you'll need to ask for help and advice, and use support resources during your studies.
 Knowing when and how to get help is one of the most important aspects of being a successful student.
 Our services are here to support you to settle in, manage challenges, and make the most of the many opportunities at Leeds.